irwandihipiny/mine/README.md

-My research interests are, but not limited to, Computer vision, Pattern recognition and Visual animal biometrics.
+My research interests are, but not limited to, Computer vision, Pattern recognition and Animal Re-ID.
 I also <a href="https://github.com/irwandihipiny/mine/wiki/doodles">doodles</a>.

 > Interested in pursuing an Msc or a PhD?
 Drop me an email.
-> I can be contacted at mhihipni at unimas dot my
+> I can be contacted at mhihipni \at\ unimas dot my

 ### Projects:
 <details open>